Fuse Capital

 Series A in 2006

-Vyatta, Inc. provides network routing and security software and hardware appliances.
-It offers an enterprise-class network routing, security, and traffic management software solution that enables network administrators to leverage the performance of Intel/AMD hardware, as well as run in VMWare, Xen, and Hyper-V virtual environments.
-The company also provides network hardware appliances that pre-integrate its software with x86-based hardware platforms to deliver optimized network performance.
-In addition, it offers documentation and training, software updation and maintenance, technical support, implementation planning, network architecture and design, auditing, configuration, network migration planning, and interoperability testing services.
-The company serves its clients in service provider, government, and educational markets.
-It offers its products through a network of distributors and resellers, as well as online in the Americas, Europe, the Middle East, Africa, and the Asia Pacific.
-Vyatta, Inc. has strategic partnerships with IBM; Digium, Inc.; Neterion; VMware; AlterPoint; HYPERIC; and SANGOMA.
-The company was founded in 2005 and is based in Belmont, California.
+Vyatta, Inc. specializes in providing network routing and security solutions through software and hardware appliances.
+Its offerings include enterprise-class software that supports network routing, security, and traffic management, optimized for Intel and AMD hardware, as well as virtual environments like VMware, Xen, and Hyper-V. The company also produces hardware appliances that integrate its software with x86-based platforms to enhance network performance.
+In addition to its core products, Vyatta provides a range of services such as documentation and training, technical support, network architecture design, and interoperability testing.
+The company serves clients across various sectors, including service providers, government, and educational institutions, distributing its products through a network of distributors, resellers, and online platforms in multiple regions worldwide.
+Vyatta was founded in 2005 and is headquartered in Belmont, California.

 Exavio